philb56/GildedRose-Refactoring-Kata/ruby/README.md

 #### Improvements to approach

-Whilst refactoring I created 4 new classes inheriting from Item.
+* Whilst refactoring I created 4 new classes inheriting from Item.
 I used the feature testing that I had built up to prove that the classes were valid.
 I omitted to create unit tests for the new classes - this was a mistake.

+* I have tested state more than behaviour.
+Perhaps think harder about this

 ## How to run rspec Tests